 One of the best ways to be anti-racist is to learn about anti-racism, and one of the best places to buy books is at a Black-owned bookstore.
 Some of these shops are ones our writers frequent in their own neighborhoods.
 We also found several recommendations in the comments section of this post on Cup of Jo and on Instagram from Iris de la Torre and Aimee Nezhukumatathil.
 Chelsea Kravitz has also compiled a list of Black-owned bookstores across the country that we referenced; you can find the full list here. —Maxine Builder

 Cafe con Libros — which means “coffee with books” in Spanish — is an intersectional feminist community bookstore and coffee shop in Prospect Heights.

-Located in the Roxbury neighborhood of Boston, Frugal Bookstore is a community bookstore with the motto, “Changing Minds One Book at a Time.”
+Located in the Roxbury neighborhood of Boston, Frugal Bookstore is a community bookstore with the motto “Changing Minds One Book at a Time.”

 Named after Harriet Tubman, this bookstore in Philadelphia’s Fishtown specializes in books by women authors.

-For Keeps Books is an Atlanta-based bookstore that carries rare and classic Black literature, as well as records and t-shirts. —Hilary Reid
+For Keeps Books is an Atlanta-based bookstore that carries rare and classic Black literature as well as records and T-shirts. —Hilary Reid

 Located in Tulsa, Oklahoma, Fulton Street Books has curated an Ally Box, which is “is a three-month limited book subscription for allies (and those who seek to be allies).”
-The first one ships on July 1.

 The Lit.
-Bar, opened in 2019, is the only bookstore in the Bronx, serving the borough’s 1.5 million residents.
+Bar, which opened in 2019, is the only bookstore in the Bronx, serving the borough’s 1.5 million residents.

 Loving Me Books